LabBench-Society/LabBench.Documentation/content/en/docs/experiments/procedures/algometry/ConditionedPainModulation.md

 ---

 {{% pageinfo %}}
+With the conditioned pain modulation procedure, one cuff applies static pressure while the other determines a stimulus-response curve.
+The stimulus-response curve determines the psychophysical rating (VAS Rating) to a linearly increasing pressure stimulus.

+From this stimulus-response curve, several psychophysical parameters can be determined:
+- Pain Detection Threshold (PDT),
+- Pain Tolerance Limit (PTL),
+- Pain Tolerance Threshold (PTT).

+The determined parameters depend on the procedure configuration and the participant's instructions.
 {{% /pageinfo %}}

-The procedure window for the `<>` test is shown in Figure 1.
+The procedure window for the `<algometry-conditioned-pain-modulation>` procedure is shown in Figure 1.
 The procedure window consists of two areas: applied pressure and recorded responses.

 ![](/images/Experitments_Procedures_Algometry/Slide4.PNG)